EmmyAnieDev/Laravel_Beginner_To_Advance/README.md

 -   _EXAMPLE OF OPTION IN ARTISAN CONSOLE_  ====>>   --name=John

 -   Using progress bar, to create 5 users run this command:  ====>>   php artisan user:create --count=5

+##  API -- APPLICATION PROGRAMMING INTERFACE

+-   API is a set of rules and protocol that allows different software application to communicate with each other.
+It defines how requests are made, how data is exchanged, and how responses are returned.

+-   API is used to integrate and connect various software components, enabling them to share data and functionality.

+-   The client sends a request to the API, the API forwards it to the server, the server processes the request and returns a response to the API, and the API sends the response back to the client.

+-   Different clients such as React, Vue, Flutter, and Kotlin can connect to the same API, as long as the API provides endpoints that conform to a standard protocol (e.g., HTTP/HTTPS) and data format (e.g., JSON or XML).

+-   This allows diverse frontend technologies to communicate with the same backend service seamlessly.